isi-nlp/Carmel-Repository/wfst006/README.txt

 Notes:

 Start and end tags are recommended for best results, although they are not required.
-A FST that automatically adds start and end tags could be built quite easily.
+An FST that automatically adds start and end tags could be built quite easily.

 This was built from aligned CMU pronunciation data (KN/N IGH/AY T/T).
 All possible pronunciation -> spelling ngrams are counted, including start and end tags.
 Then the ngrams are pruned: All ngrams that are not full words (with start and end tags) and with counts of 1 are pruned; ngrams that are not full words (with or without start and end tags) and with counts < 10 are also pruned.
 The counts are then divided.